exoplatform/exo-documentation/docs/GettingStarted.rst

 |image167|

-When you display the activity details, you will see the information about the sharing user, destination space and the description if added in the button of the page:
+When you display the activity details, you will see the information about the sharing user, destination space and the description (if any) at the bottom of the page:

 |image219|